dcooney/unsplash-wp/unsplash-stock-photo-library/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-One click uploads of Unsplash Stock Photos directly to your media library.
+One click uploads of unsplash.com stock photos directly to your media library.

 == Description ==

-**Unsplash: Stock Photo Library** is the fastest way to upload high quality stock photos from [unsplash.com](http://unsplash.com) directly to your media library — **all without ever leaving WordPress**!
+**Unsplash WP** is the fastest way to upload high quality stock photos from [unsplash.com](http://unsplash.com) directly to your media library — **all without ever leaving WordPress**!

 = Features =